 • • •

 Community Table’s venue changes annually, and the choice of Double Oaks is a perfect Sunday supper fit: a grand, gracious home built in 1906 and listed on the National Register of Historic Places.
 Big-bellied porches define the exterior, while inside the Colonial Revival mansion, along with six upstairs bedrooms, is an expanse of foyer and square parlor and sitting rooms with polished dark floors, columns, and hearth mantels.
-Naturally, there’s a grand piano, often put to use on Wine Wednesdays, a 6 to 8 p.m. “happy hour kind of thing,” according to James Keith, who, with his wife, Amanda, has owned the place since 2016.
+Naturally, there’s a grand piano, often put to use on Wine Wednesdays, 5 to 8 p.m.
+A “happy hour kind of thing,” according to James Keith, who, with his wife, Amanda, has owned the place since 2016.

 The Keiths have made extensive renovations to the outdoor spaces, including decks, a kitchen, a raised observation perch atop an old Model T, and a stage — all to host parties, weddings, and tonight’s Community Table.
-Local brewers and distillers, including Preyer Brewing Company and Sutler’s Spirit Company, have set up in the backyard.
+Local brewers and distillers, including Sutler’s Spirit Company, have set up in the backyard.
 Beside life-size cardboard cutouts of their bearded selves, Bill Norman and son Andrew of Fainting Goat Spirits concoct very adult lemonades made with their award-winning Tiny Cat Vodka.

 The coordinator, consultant, and all-around head honcho of Community Table is out here, too: Mary Lacklen, a Triad Local First volunteer, and organizer of the event for the past five of its eight years.
 “The dinner table is where things happen,” she says, reaching for a buttermilk fried pork cheek with grape confit appetizer.
 A restaurateur for 35 years, Lacklen considers the job “a natural fit for me.”
 She selected the site, the decorator, and the chefs, who vary year to year.
 “Organizing executive chefs is like herding cats,” she admits, but somehow, a gaggle of chefs from Mozelle’s Southern Diner, Gia, Crafted, Scrambled, and several other area restaurants have agreed on a menu longer than your forearm that includes five — yes, five — courses.